TelemetryHarbor/harbor-docs/docs/introduction/intro.md

 ## Use Cases

-Telemetry Harbor is versatile and can be applied across various industries and scenarios:
+Harbor Scale is versatile and can be applied across various industries and scenarios:

 1. **Maritime Tracking and Logistics**
    - Monitor vessel positions, speed, and heading in real-time